Estimated reading time: 5 minutes

 In 1806 the Republic was forced to accept Louis Napoleon, the brother of the French Emperor, as the King of Holland.
 He took possession of the city hall, which he converted to a royal palace, redecorating it in Empire style.

 In the course of the 20th centry, Louis Napoleon’s modifications were reversed and the palace was restored to its original state of a government building based on classical models.
 However, many of Louis Napoleon’s furnishings are still on view today.

 At the King’s Disposal

 The palace is also used on National Memorial day, May 4th, when the Dutch remember those who suffered and died under the Nazi German occupation during WWII.
 The King and his entourage walk from the palace to the National Monument at the opposite end of Dam Square, where they participate in a wreath-laying ceremony.

 Royal Palace no longer white

-A comparison between the 1668 painting of the palace on the right, and the current photograph above shows that the building has dratically changed color over the years.
+A comparison between the 1668 painting of the palace by Jan van Kessel, and the current photograph above shows that the building has drastically changed color over the years.

 The palace was built using Bentheimer – a sandstone that originally has a white appearance with a slight yellowish gleam.
 Unfortunately, while the stone is strong enough, it is very susceptible to weathering, which accounts for the palace’s current grey/brownish appearance.